USTCLX/Markdown-Resume/202208/Resume.sg.en.md

 - Thorsianway Suzhou Limited, Software Engineer, Mar 2017 - Nov 2018

-  Thorsianway is a start-up enterprise focusing on the design of automotive LCD instrument display control chips and systems.
+  Thorsianway is a start-up enterprise under Tsinghua University Suzhou Automotive Research Institute which focusing on the design of automotive LCD instrument display control chips and systems.
   Responsible for the development and maintenance of browser-based low code, graphical WebIDE product which using Angular、Canvas API、Express、MongoDB.

   - Responsible for the development and maintenance of the graphical WebIDE.
 With reference to Keynote and PowerPoint product design, use Canvas API and FabricJS to achieve graphical editing of graphical UI.